 Everyone has a website these days so all you have to do is google their names for more info.

 IMPORTANT NOTE ON DEMOS: Do not get a demo made until you’ve had enough training to start somewhere.
 False teachers/producers will try to talk you into letting them produce your demo when you’re far from ready.
 It’s an expensive mistake that can also damage your first impression to others.
 People remember bad demos.
 NEVER forget that.
-Visit websites for talent agencies such as like William Morris Endeavor, Dean Panaro Talent, CAA, VOX Inc., CESD, SBV, AVO, Atlas Talent Agency, Osbrink Agency, Coast to Coast Talent, and Abrams Artists and Associates.
+Visit websites for talent agencies such as like Dean Panaro Talent, CAA, VOX Inc., CESD, SBV, AVO, Atlas Talent Agency, Osbrink Agency, Coast to Coast Talent, and A3 Talent Agency.
 Listen to names who have representation on those sites (including celebrities).
 Can you do what they do and sound believable?